OpenDataServices/decision-pipeline/docs/products-and-processes/decision-pipeline/decision-statuses/index.md

 * - {ref}`in_draft`
   - A decision that is actively being worked on, through shaping a proposal document, identifying and talking to stakeholders and/or preparing supporting documentation.
 * - {ref}`ready_for_comment` (Optional)
-  - A decision where relevant proposals and supporting documents are ready for comment and review outside the sponsoring group.
+  - A decision where relevant proposals and supporting documents are ready for comment and review outside the facilitatoring group.
 This is an optional stage, used only for complex or significant decisions.
 * - {ref}`decision_scheduled`
   - A decision for which a time and date has been set (e.g. at a Friday meeting or OGM) or that is scheduled to begin at a particular time (e.g. an asynchronous poll).
 * - {ref}`decision_in_progress`